LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>4</sup> And mine eye shall not spare thee, neither will I have pity: but I will recompense thy ways upon thee, and thine abominations shall be in the midst of thee: and ye shall know that I [am] the LORD.
 <sup>5</sup> Thus saith the Lord GOD; An evil, an only evil, behold, is come.
 <sup>6</sup> An end is come, the end is come: it watcheth for thee; behold, it is come.
-<sup>7</sup> The morning is come unto thee, O thou that dwellest in the land: the time is come (8676), the day of trouble [is] near, and not the sounding again of the mountains.
+<sup>7</sup> The morning is come unto thee, O thou that dwellest in the land: the time is come, the day of trouble [is] near, and not the sounding again of the mountains.
 <sup>8</sup> Now will I shortly pour out my fury upon thee, and accomplish mine anger upon thee: and I will judge thee according to thy ways, and will recompense thee for all thine abominations.
 <sup>9</sup> And mine eye shall not spare, neither will I have pity: I will recompense thee according to thy ways and thine abominations [that] are in the midst of thee; and ye shall know that I [am] the LORD that smiteth.
 <sup>10</sup> Behold the day, behold, it is come: the morning is gone forth; the rod hath blossomed, pride hath budded.